gunnaraas/gunnaraas.com/content/wishlist.md

 ### :dollar::dollar: Certification exam study books
 Help me advance my career by getting me some of the cram guides for the exams I plan to take soon.
-The ones I don't have books for are:
+The ones I don't have books for are: <br>
 - CompTIA Server+ <br>
 - Cisco CCNA <br >